Skip to main content

 History

-The Scripps Howard Center for Civic Engagement was conceived in 2002 as NKU sought to expand its public engagement.
-"We want to advance public stewardship, citizenship and engagement through learning, scholarship and building the capacity of the community," the Center's first director, Laurie DiPadova-Stocks, said.
-The Center launched by combining two existing outreach programs: the University-Community Partnership Grant program and the Mayerson Student Philanthropy Project, both of which still operate at NKU.
+The Scripps Howard Center for Civic Engagement began in 2002 as NKU sought to expand its public engagement.
+“We want to advance public stewardship, citizenship and engagement though learning, scholarship and building the capacity of the community,” the Center’s first director, Laurie DiPadovca-Stocks, said.